DARIAH-DE/DARIAH-DKPro-Wrapper/README.md

 # DARIAH-DKPro-Wrapper
 Wrapper for DKPro to extract lingustic information from books.

-You can download the latest version from the *release*-section.
+You can download the latest version from the *release*-section: https://github.com/DARIAH-DE/DARIAH-DKPro-Wrapper/releases

 The current user guide can be found here: https://github.com/DARIAH-DE/DARIAH-DKPro-Wrapper/blob/master/doc/user-guide.adoc